spideynolove/spideynolove/README.md

 - 👀 I’m interested in ...
 Algorithmic Trading
 - 🌱 I’m currently learning ...
 MQL4, python, Data Structure, Algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Skype: spideynolove | Gmail: spideynolove@gmail.com

 <!---
 spideynolove/spideynolove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.